-Note 2: Highest balance for the period and ending balance are the quota approved by board of directors as reporting amount and exchange by foreign amount in reporting month multiply by new taiwan dollar exchange rate in reporting month.
+Note 2: Highest balance for the period and ending balance are the quota approved by board of directors as reporting amount and exchange by foreign amount in reporting month multiply by New Taiwan dollar exchange rate in reporting month.

-Note 3: Actual amount borrowed is actual foreign amount borrowed multiply new taiwan dollar exchange rate in reporting month.
+Note 3: Actual amount borrowed is actual foreign amount borrowed multiply New Taiwan dollar exchange rate in reporting month.

-MARKETABLE SECURITIES HELD DECEMBER 31, 2021 (In Thousands of New Taiwan Dollars)
+MARKETABLE SECURITIES HELD DECEMBER 31, 2022 (In Thousands of New Taiwan Dollars)

-Type and Name of Relationship with the Holding Decembe r 31, 2021 Holding Company Name Marketable Securities Company Financial Statement Account Number of Shares Carrying Amount Percentage of Ownership (%) Fair Value Note The Company Stock Yue Pfong - Financial assets at FVTOCI - non-current 190 \$ - 1 \$ -
+Type and Name of Relationship with the Holding Holding Company Name Marketable Securities Company Financial Statement Account Number of Shares Carrying Amount Percentage of Ownership (%) Fair Value Note The Company Stock Yue Pfong - Financial assets at FVTOCI - non-current 190 \$ - 1 \$ -